toopher/toopher.github.io/_posts/2013-07-05-enabling-travis-ci-for-fun-and-profit.md

  - Hosted, so you don't have to maintain an additional machine

 ## Cons
- - Only supports GitHub (no Bitbucket integration, no Hg, etc)
+ - Only supports GitHub (no Bitbucket integration, no Mercurial support, etc)
  - Limited control
  - Limited extensensibility

-## CI Systems We Evaluated
+## CI systems we evaluated

 If you're like me, you learned about CI through the lens of Hudson (now Jenkins).
 Jenkins is still the most popular CI system, but that is changing quickly.
 Here's an overview of continuous integration servers: